 - Borage oil contains a fatty acid, GLA (Gama -Linoleic acid), that decreases inflammation, especially in the skin

 - A homeopathic nasal spray that reduces inflammation of the sinus passages and thins mucous

 4. Vitamin D

 - Essential for an optimally functioning immune system

-We have created two seasonal allergy bundles to make finding natural relief easy for you and your children this season.
+We have created two Seasonal Allergy Relief Kits to make finding natural relief easy for you and your children this season.

 If you suffer from chronic allergies, you may also have a go-to list of not-so-natural remedies to combat your symptoms.
 Some people may need to use some pharmaceuticals if natural supplements are not working quickly or completely enough to eliminate their symptoms.